xavwtf/xavwtf/README.md

 Now I need to watch Sword Art Online...

 I've rambled quite a bit in this introduction.
 Hope you didn't mind.
 Although, I doubt anyone will actually read this to the end.
 If you have, thanks!
-You inspire me to continue what I do :)

-...that's a lie.
-I do this for my own selfish gain >:)

-Anyways, this is getting too long.
-I'm now going to say bye in as many languages as possible.
-This will be updated.

-Bye!
-Da bo!
-Doei!
-Sayonara!
-Tschüss!
-Au revoir!
-Paçim!
 ```